hajkeats/python_lambda_template/README.md

 This repository contains terraform which can be used to wrap python code with its dependencies for deployment in AWS as a lambda function.

-It uses 2 scripts to wrap and the dependencies with the code, and then cleanup upon deployment.
+It uses 2 scripts to wrap the dependencies with the code, and then cleanup upon deployment.

 The terraform is written with CI/CD in mind.
 Edit the python as you wish and simply rerun the `terraform apply` command to recreate the lambda function.